mauzeyj/machine_learning_club/README.md

  * [Machine Learning Mastery](https://machinelearningmastery.com/):      Provides plenty of tutorials with python code that you can experiment with.
  * [Chris Albon](https://chrisalbon.com/):       Great visualizations of how things work.

-### 2019-04-next meeting
+### 2019-04-18 Meeting
- * Davig Rogers to present personal project.
+ * Watch Ada boost video ( for real this time )
+ * Mike Ritthaler going to discuss BERT
+ * David Rogers to discuss ML project he is working on for his team.
+Interested in feedback.

 ### 2019-04-04 Meeting